MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 In the following steps we generate the distribution between OAC and CloudFront, we will connect CloudFront with S3  with OAC
 ---

-## 18.Create the archive distribution.json with the following command:
+## 18.Create the file distribution.json with the following command:

 ```bash
 nano distribution.json